(damaged boys) 23

 There was nowhere else to go but here, into the dark, into the unknown.
 Corey hated surprises, especially in his new career.
 He’d been hired to make an appearance way out east, in Claydon, beyond the county line, beyond the sensibilities of anyone mildly urbane.
 The drive had reached almost forty minutes as he pulled onto Route 44 somewhere in the middle of Crestwood County, somewhere literally in the middle of the dark.
 There were no streetlights and not even reflector plates running down the centerline.
 Corey watched the road ahead with intensity, almost the same intensity of learning new choreography or learning the movements of his johns.

-More "(damaged boys) 15"
+Continue with “(damaged boys) 15”

 (damaged boys) 14